isomerpages/nparks-gardening/page-index/horticulture-techniques/_posts/2023-08-10-post-Plant spacing.md

 		<li>Not maximising your garden space</li>
 	</ul>
 	<img title="A herb bed interplanted with differently sized plants to maximise space.
 Photo by Jacqueline Chua." src="/images/Garden%20design/LengKeeCC_JacChua%20(1).jpg">
 	<p><b>Interplanting</b> is the act of planting in between existing plants.
-Many edible gardeners will transplant in spare seedlings of the same plant, but growing companion plants in these gaps can also be considered to bring additional benefits to your garden, including improving soil fertility, attracting pollinators, and reducing soil erosion.</p>
+Many edible gardeners will transplant in spare seedlings of the same plant, but growing <a href="/page-index/horticulture-techniques/companion-planting/">companion plants</a> in these gaps can also be considered to bring additional benefits to your garden, including improving soil fertility, attracting pollinators, and reducing soil erosion.</p>
 	<br>
 </section>